yannislinardos/annotationTool/README.md

-# Annotation Tool for Radiology Reports
+# Annotation Tool for NLP

 The radiologists of MRON in collaboration with ZGT (ZiekenhuisGroep Twente / Hospital Group Twente) are doing research on innovations in radiology using AI.
 For a large part, this research focuses on Natural Language Processing technology, because whenever radiologists evaluate an X-Ray/CT/MRI/etc, they write a textual report.
 Although they call it a "structured report", it is plain text, unstructured data from a computer science perspective.
 The "structured" refers to the fact that it complies with the international BI-RADS standard.
 Their goal is to use Natural Language Processing in order to extract actual structured data (i.e. in XML or json format) from a “structured” natural language report.